 Arlo Pro, Pro 2, and Go are all easy to install thanks to their cordless design and magnetic mounts.
 The magnetic base allows you to quickly adjust the camera's view, or you can use the wall mount screw set (included in the package).
 And while all of the cameras are perfectly capable of running on battery, you can also keep them plugged in.
 Arlo recommends that you insert the battery into your camera even if you plan to keep it powered using the included power adapter.

 All that said, don't be afraid to mount.
 Unlike the original Arlo, Pro, Pro 2, and Go use rechargeable batteries.
 Pro's battery life should provide 4 to 6 months of use.
 During testing, we found that it lasted more in the 2-3 month range.
 Pro 2's battery life is estimated at 3 months, and we are still testing it for a final verdict.
-On the other hand, Arlo Go's estimated battery life is 2.5 months, and we do not plan to test Arlo Go.
+On the other hand, Arlo Go's estimated battery life is 2.5 months.
+We do not plan to test Arlo Go.